zhangxuanxin2/polaris-react/src/components/ShareSheet/README.md

 ### Default share sheet

-Use for regular share action, specify what context and intent you have to get relevant apps and actions.
+Use for regular share action.
+Specify the context to get relevant apps and actions (depending on context (image, text, mixed media) you'll get different actions).

 <!-- content-for: android -->